Elin-Modding-Resources/Elin.Docs/articles/100_Mod Documentation/Custom Whatever Loader/EN/Character/1_talks.md

 This part of documentation is a partially written stub, and API usages may change at any time.
 :::

 Struggling with the built-in `action` of the drama sheet not achieving the desired effect?
 Need more condition checks?
-CWL allows you to add custom drama extension methods in the DLL and call them in the drama sheet.
+CWL allows you to add custom drama expansion methods in the DLL and call them in the drama sheet.

 CWL comes with a small set of built-in drama expansion methods, which you can [checkout code here](https://github.com/gottyduke/Elin.Plugins/blob/master/CustomWhateverLoader/API/Drama/Expansions).

-This feature requires the CWL configuration value `Dialog.ExpandedActions` to be set to `true`, which is enabled by default.
+This feature requires the CWL configuration value `Dialog.ExpandedActions` set to `true`, which is enabled by default.

 In the drama sheet, you can use the CWL special action `invoke*` to call expansion method:
 ![](./assets/dramae_invoke.png)

 ### Parameter Passing

-Parameters are separated by commas `,` and written within the parentheses of the expansion method, similar to code syntax:
+Parameters are separated by comma `,` and written within the parentheses of the expansion method, similar to code syntax:

 |action|param|actor|
 |-|-|-|